bjsi/open-recommender/README.md

 - `git clone` this repo
 - `cd open-recommender`
-- `npm i`
+- `yarn && yarn build`
 - `python3 -m venv env`
 - `source env/bin/activate`
 - `pip install -r requirements.txt`
 - Install [yt-dlp](https://github.com/yt-dlp/yt-dlp)
 - `cp .env.example .env` and fill in the values
-- You need to create a fake Twitter account and create an `accounts.txt` file in the `src/twitter` folder with the account's credentials in the format `username:password:email:email_password`.
+- If you want to use Twitter as an input data source for recommendations, you need to create a fake Twitter account and create an `accounts.txt` file in the `src/twitter` folder with the account's credentials in the format `username:password:email:email_password`.

-- `npm run main -u <twitter-username>` to run the full data pipeline
+### Running

+- `yarn server`
+- `yarn client`
+- `yarn worker`
+- Open up the web client and click the login button in the top right.
+- After logging in using Twitter this will automatically trigger a new recommendations pipeline run task for the worker.
+- You can monitor a recommendations pipeline run using by navigating to http://localhost:5173/#/admin.
+Make sure you set ADMIN="<Your Twitter Username>" in the server `.env` file.
+- After a run is finished you can view your queue of recommendations by navigating to your feed.

 ### Commands

-- `npm run main -u <twitter-username>` to run the full data pipeline.
-  - There are some other flags for re-running pipelines from a certain step, see `src/pipeline/main.ts`
-  - Pipeline runs are saved in `src/pipeline/runs`.
-  - This is really useful for debugging crashes or errors.
-- `npm run test-prompts <optional prompt name>` to test the AI prompts (see `aiTests.ts`)
-- `npm run yt:queries <twitter username>` to create a list of YouTube queries based on a user's twitter feed
-- `npm run yt:filter` to test the YouTube search result filter.
-- `npm run yt:search <query>` to test YouTube search
-- `npm run yt:transcript <optional videoId>` to test downloading and parsing YouTube transcripts
-- `npm run yt:chunk` to test chunking YouTube transcripts into clips
-- `npm run twitter:context` to test getting a user's bio and tweets

 ## 📚 How it Works

 A summary of the data pipeline:

 - Download a user's Twitter data (tweets, likes, retweets, etc.)
+- Recursively summarize into a user profile
-- Create a list of search queries to find interesting YouTube videos based on the user's Twitter data
+- Generate search queries using the user's profile
-- Search YouTube for videos based using the queries
+- Search for videos and articles based using the queries
-- Filter videos based on how relevant they are to the user
-- Download transcripts and chunk them into clips
+- Download transcripts and articles and chunk them into "clips"
-- Create a database of video chunks
-- Recommend videos to the user
+- Recommend the best clips to the user in clusters (like mini learning playlists)

-See more detailed working notes [here](https://www.remnote.com/a/YouTube-Recommender/655daa97d42611e86f8536ec)

 ## Papers and Blog Posts